jshuntley/craftbeerpi3/README.md

 # CraftBeerPi V3.0

-This is CraftBeerPi version 3.0.
-It's currently in beta status.
+This is CraftBeerPi version 3.0 with a working installer.

 ## Introduction Video